1. How to cope when your partner is diagnosed

 Finding out your partner has breast cancer is very difficult and there’s no right or wrong way to feel.

-You may have all sorts of questions about what will happen to your partner and what impact breast cancer will have on your life.
+You may have lots of questions about what will happen to your partner and what impact breast cancer will have on your life.
 Some people are scared their partner might die.

 It’s normal to be concerned about the future.
-But try to take things a day at a time rather than focusing on things that may never happen.
+It can help to take things a day at a time rather than worrying about things that may never happen.

 Your feelings may begin to settle as the weeks and months go by.
 But some people continue to find it difficult to cope with how they’re feeling.